 This approach urges you to develop a supportive relationship with your body, kind of like giving yourself the gift of good parenting.
 This is especially important if you did not receive nurturing parenting or your body has long been deprived of sweet, gentle compassion.
 When babies are fed, it is a soft, quiet experience, often followed by sleep.
 Preferably, soothing tones are spoken, and a gentle touch is given.
 Imagine feeding yourself in this way.
 Imagine letting go of judgments, giving your body what it wants to eat in the amount that feels right.
 Checking in and adjusting type or quantity of food as your body calls for it.
 What a different experience!

 In addition to practicing asking yourself if you are hungry, try offering yourself some gentle compassion at your next meal.
 Maybe place a hand on top of your other hand, as a reminder to bring loving awareness to the experience.
 Perhaps nourish yourself with a deep breath or words of encouragement such as, “This can be hard.
 Let’s go slow and see how this feels.”
 Practice calling up the image of someone you love dearly and while you eat, treat yourself with the love and gentleness you would treat this person.
 Feed yourself compassion with every bite and see what happens to your relationship with food.

 My Zen teacher reminds me often, you cannot force change.
 All you can do is practice.
 Keep practicing, every day, until one day it becomes who you are.

 Happy Holidays!
 Wishing you a gentle, loving, compassionate experience with yourself and the food you eat.

 Please remember, life is too short just to survive.
 Use these practices to help you THRIVE!

 Read the whole series

-If you do partake in any of the holiday stress relieving practices suggested, please feel free to share your experiences and send your comments to firstname.lastname@example.org.
+If you use any of the practices suggested, please feel free to share your experiences and send your comments to firstname.lastname@example.org.
 While Dr. Bando will not answer personally, your comments and feedback help inform future posts.